zhiftyDK/voiceassistant/README.md

 <br>
 I have used a few different api's in my project, including googles youtube search api, openweathermap api and the wikipedia api.
 All of these is used to make the chat bot more intelligent.
 <br>
-The wikipedia api is used for gathering intilligence so that the bot can answer most types of factual question.
+The wikipedia api is used for gathering intilligence so that the bot can answer most types of factual questions.